ibm-cloud-docs/billing-usage/billing-faq.md

 {: #bandwidth-usage-overages}
 {: faq}

 If you provision multiple servers, you can potentially reduce future bandwidth overage charges by pooling your servers' bandwidth.
 For more information, see [Optimizing your bandwidth usage](/docs/bare-metal?topic=bare-metal-bm-view-bandwidth-graphs#bm-optimize-bandwidth-usage).
-Contact an [IBM Cloud Sales](/catalog?contactmodule){: external} representative to request a quote for additional server bandwidth.
+Contact an [{{site.data.keyword.cloud_notm}} Sales](/catalog?contactmodule){: external} representative to request a quote for additional server bandwidth.

 ##  What's the difference between a Pay-As-You-Go and Subscription account?
 {: #billable-account-types}